Shurui7/QRcodeGenerator/README.md

-#QR Code Generator
+##QR Code Generator

 This is a simple QR Code generator code

-For it you will need "qrcode"
+For it you will need module "qrcode"